 • Works with appropriate departments and Animal Services staff to budget, plan and carry out special projects of the department

 • Files documents alphabetically, numerically, or by other prescribed methods

 NON-ESSENTIAL DUTIES AND RESPONSIBILITIES

 • Adjusts work assignments and schedules in the event of an emergency to participate in emergency preparedness, response, and recovery activities as assigned.

 • Depending on assignment may maintain required emergency management training, licensure and/or certifications.

-• Performs other related duties as required or assigned within job classification
+• Performs related duties as required or assigned within job classification.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and /or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

 • Forms and procedures used throughout the County for personnel, purchasing, accounting and budgetary purposes